Mike Ehrmantraut: Season 4

-Jesse kills Gale.
-Victor arrives soon after and brings Jesse back to the lab.
+Jesse kills Gale, and Victor arrives soon after and brings Jesse back to the lab.
 Mike and Victor keep watch over Jesse and Walt while waiting for Gus.
 Knowing he was recognized at Gale's house, and hoping to demonstrate that he can still be useful to Gus, Victor begins producing a batch of meth, revealing that he has learned the process by watching Walt and Jesse.
-Gus arrives and kills Victor in front of Mike, Walt and Jesse, then tells them to get back to work.
+Gus arrives and kills Victor in front of Mike, Walt, and Jesse, then tells them to get back to work.
 Mike increases security at the lab, including installing video cameras and personally standing watch over Walt and Jesse while they work.

 Mike informs Gus they may be able to drive Walter and Jesse apart.
 Gus agrees, and Mike takes Jesse with him on dead-drop retrievals and other tasks.
 Jesse foils a prearranged attack on Mike, boosting his confidence and increasing his loyalty to Mike and Gus.
 After another Los Pollos Hermanos truck is robbed and the meth stolen, Jesse aids Mike in retrieving it.
 His competence convinces Mike and Gus to continue making use of Jesse, and he goes to Mexico with them for a meeting between Gus and the cartel leaders that is intended to end their dispute.
 Jesse produces a superior batch of meth on his own, and Gus offers to have him stay in Mexico to produce it for the cartel.
 Jesse is apprehensive, but the offer is a ruse.
 During a party at Don Eladio's house to celebrate the rapprochement, Gus uses a poisoned bottle of tequila to kill most of the cartel leaders, taking the first drink himself to alleviate suspicion.
-When cartel enforcer Gaff moves to help Eladio, Mike garrotes him from behind.
 Mike is shot helping Gus escape, and Jesse helps both the ill Gus and injured Mike make their way to pre-planned medical treatment.
 For the doctor Gus has hired, Mike's wounds are secondary to Gus' illness.
 After Gus recovers, Mike remains in Mexico for several weeks while Gus and Jesse return to Albuquerque.
-While Mike is recovering, Walt engineers Gus's death, after which he and Jesse destroy the meth lab.
+While Mike is recovering, Walt engineers Gus' death, after which he and Jesse destroy the meth lab.

 Season 5

 Mike learns of Gus' death and intends to kill Walt in retaliation.
 As Mike drives back to Albuquerque, he encounters Walt and Jesse, who remind Mike that the security camera footage from the lab can implicate both Mike and them, and ask for his aid in destroying it.
 Mike tells them the recordings were stored on Gus' laptop, which is now in police custody.
 He aids Walt and Jesse to build and employ an electromagnet that wipes the laptop's data.
 This inadvertently leads the police to discover hidden account numbers and access codes for the money Gus deposited offshore to be used to pay the members of his organization for their silence.
-They seize the accounts, making it likely that Gus's former employees will reveal Mike, Jesse, and Walt to the police.
+They seize the accounts, making it likely that Gus' former employees will reveal Mike, Jesse, and Walt to the police.